jpaulm/javafbp-websockets/README.md

 Eclipse does not allow selecting the browser for the `chatx` scripts, *within* Eclipse, so you need to go into Windows File Explorer, and select a web browser.

-There are two `chatx` scripts to allow you to test multiple concurrent users.
+There are two `chatx` scripts - see above.
 Let's say you select `chat1.html`:

 At this point you should see something like:
 ![chat1](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/Screen.png "Initial output of chat1")